-The basic requirements for the DW are:
+The basic requirements of the DW are for reception and ordination are:

 - Read the Book of Order, Leadership Training Guide, and Westminster Standards.